GiovaneIwamoto/parallel-algorithms/README.md

 ### **MAKEFILE**

-The source code includes a makefile with the necessary flags "-g -Wall" for compiling the sorting files.
+The source code includes a makefile with the necessary flags `-g -Wall` for compiling the sorting files.

 ### **SORTING ANALYSIS**